Treatment outcomes for people with CLL vary widely, and expected outcomes are influenced by the

 Having a negative MRD status after the end of treatment is emerging as an important factor that can predict the effectiveness of the treatment received.
 In addition, assessing MRD status can provide information to help the doctor recognize a disease relapse and decide if the continuation of treatment is necessary.

 Measuring Treatment Response

 People with chronic lymphocytic leukemia (CLL) have a range of responses after treatment.
-The National Cancer Institute sponsored Working Group has recommended categories and guidelines to define treatment response.
-The table below describes each category.
-Talk with your doctor about your treatment results.
+The table below describes various types of CLL treatment responses.

 |Lymph Node Involvement||None >1.5 cm||Decrease ≥50%||Increase ≥50%|

 |Bone Marrow||<30% lymphocytes No B-lymphoid nodules||50% reduction of abnormal cells in marrow or B-lymphoid nodules|

 |Blood Lymphocytes||<4,000/uL||Decrease ≥50% over baseline||Increase ≥50% over baseline|

 |Platelet Count (without growth factors)||>100,000/uL||>100,000/uL or increase ≥50% over baseline||Decrease ≥50% over baseline secondary to CLL|

 |Hemoglobin (without transfusions or growth factors)||>11.0 g/dL||>11 g/dL or increase ≥50% over baseline||Decrease of >2g/dL from baseline secondary to CLL|